OhioBob/Grannus-Expansion-Pack/README.md

 2. To use, first download and install [JNSQ](https://github.com/Galileo88/JNSQ/releases), lastest version.
 Be sure to follow all the JNSQ installation instructions.

-3. Download and install Grannus Expansion Pack v1.1.4 per the previous instructions.
+3. Download and install Grannus Expansion Pack per the GEP installation instructions.

 4. Copy [GEP Download]\Optional Mods\GEP_JNSQ\GameData\GEP_JNSQ to [KSP]\GameData\ .